abey79/vpype/docs/install.rst

 .. highlight:: bash

-While macOS ships with a version of Python, this has been deprecated by Apple and may change in future version.
-It is recommended to install Python (preferably 3.8, minimum 3.6) either from `MacPorts <https://www.macports.org>`_ or from `Homebrew <https://brew.sh>`_.
+While macOS ships with a version of Python, this has been deprecated by Apple and may change in future versions.
+Instead, you should install Python (preferably 3.8, minimum 3.6), either from `MacPorts <https://www.macports.org>`_ or from `Homebrew <https://brew.sh>`_.

 Use the following commands for Homebrew::